PaulShpilsher/world-text-foundation-acronyms/README.md

 In non-production environments it will prepopulate fresh database with a few predefined acronym definitions.

-### Prerequisites

-  - Node.js (latest LTS version recommened)
-  - Docker needs to be installed if you wish use MomgoDB in container.
-  - Docker Compose to run the web service with MongoDB in Docker.
-  - Postman or some other tool to play with the APIs.

 ## Quick start <a name = "quickstart"></a>

 ### Developer world
-These simple instructions are the guide to get you up and running in no time.
+Assuming Node.js installed, here are simple instructions to get you up and running in no time

 First install packages:
 ```
   npm install
 ```

-Start MongoDB server instance in a docker container :
+Start MongoDB server instance in a docker container (*Docker must be installed*)
 ```
   npm run mongo
 ```